75

 – jpierson

-Nov 10, 2018 at 18:44
+Commented Nov 10, 2018 at 18:44

-• comma or semicolon usage should be specified in the accepted answer Apr 2, 2019 at 10:57
+• comma or semicolon usage should be specified in the accepted answer Commented Apr 2, 2019 at 10:57

-• while this answer and the one below perfectly answers the question, I wonder if there is a solution using QUERY, as it would be more "tweakable" Mar 16, 2021 at 16:50
+• while this answer and the one below perfectly answers the question, I wonder if there is a solution using QUERY, as it would be more "tweakable" Commented Mar 16, 2021 at 16:50

 There is also a builtin function in Google Spreadsheet for this.
 That is SUMIF